Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 | RewriteEngine On RewriteBase / # 403 Errors ErrorDocument 403 "<html><head><title>Forbidden</title></head><body style=\"padding:40px\"><h1>Apologies</h1>I'm sorry, but this page is not allowed to be viewed.<br><br>Terribly sorry for the inconvenience.
 If you feel this is in error, please continue on to <strong>InnisfailApartments.com</strong> and accept my sincerest apologies.</body></html>" # Error documents ErrorDocument 404 /not-found/ ErrorDocument 410 "Gone." # Block bad requests RewriteCond %{QUERY_STRING} wp-config [NC,OR] RewriteCond %{REQUEST_URI} wp-login [NC,OR] RewriteCond %{REQUEST_URI} wp-admin [NC,OR] RewriteCond %{REQUEST_URI} dl-skin [NC,OR] RewriteCond %{REQUEST_URI} timthumb [NC] RewriteRule .* - [F] # Block bad bots RewriteCond %{HTTP_USER_AGENT} Baiduspider [NC] RewriteRule .* - [F] ... |

-There are more directives, like different cache timings for different assets, a rewrite rule to redirect www
+There are more directives—different cache timings for various assets, a rewrite rule to redirect www

 to the root domain, rules to block bad bots, and so forth.
-These neat rules are Apache rules, but do we even need all of them any longer?
+These are handy Apache rules, but do we still need all of them?

 My Identified Serverless Needs

-Before following anyone’s “Set up Serverless in 10 Minutes” article, I need to brainstorm what I need in Serverless to get away from GoDaddy without becoming a full-time SRE1.
+Before following anyone’s “Set up Serverless in 10 Minutes” article, I need to think through what I actually need in a serverless setup to get away from GoDaddy without becoming a full-time SRE1.

-Do I need a Gateway?
+Do I need a gateway?
 Am I just trying to be cool by throwing every service at the problem?
-Am I fooling myself into thinking that if I have every AWS service touching my Serverless site that it will make me marketable?
+Am I fooling myself into thinking that if every AWS service touches my serverless site it will make me marketable?

 The best solution is one that works and keeps working.

-Here is what I’ve identified as my needs:
+Here is what I have identified as my needs:

 - Serve a custom 404 page.